Do you have trouble meeting your expenses? Don’t worry; you’re not alone. Millions of Canadians find it hard to survive in today’s expensive world.

 Potential Monthly Saving: $250-$1,000+, if you consider gas price, maintenance, potential car payments, insurance

 Even if you own your car, you can save a lot of money by using public transport for the bulk of your commute (travelling to and from work).
-If you don’t own a car and plan on buying one on installments then public transportation will be a significantly cheaper and frugal option.
+If you don’t own a car and plan on buying one in installments, public transportation will be a significantly cheaper and frugal option.

 One-time Saving: $3,000 to $10,000+

 If you have two vehicles in your household, switching to one can be an amazing way to save money.
-It might be a bit inconvenient, especially if two working spouses have to go on the opposite side of the city to work.
-You can alternate on a daily or weekly basis on who takes the car to work.
+It might be a bit inconvenient, especially if two working spouses have to go to the opposite side of the city to work.
+You can alternate daily or weekly on who takes the car to work.
 The other person can use public transport.
 It will free up a lot of your monthly income.

 Potential Monthly Saving: $300-$400

-Learn to maintain your car yourself, and only consult a mechanic when you need repairs.
+Learn to maintain your car yourself, and only consult a mechanic when necessary.
 Park your car where you don’t need to pay a fee and walk from there.
 Gas credit cards (if used wisely) can earn you a decent amount of cashback.

 Utilities and Entertainment

-Cutting down on some home and utility expenses can really help you “live within your means.”
+Cutting some home and utility expenses can help you “live within your means.”

 Use a programmable thermostat and program it to the most cost-friendly setting.
 If it seems chilly, you can wear a sweater and socks.
-Use a slow cooker and benefit from natural light as much as you can.
+Use a slow cooker and benefit from natural light as much as possible.
 Buy energy-efficient appliances and don’t keep them on standby.

 Potential Monthly Saving: $25-$40 (If you opt for Netflix and other Online providers instead of Cable)

 How much time do you really spend watching TV nowadays?
 The chances are that you spend more time on the internet or streaming movies.
-If you cut the cord, you can save about $25 to $40 a month easily.
-You can also hunt for free or cheaper services that can increase your options while keeping the cost lower than Cable.
+If you cut the cord, you can easily save about $25 to $40 a month.
+You can also hunt for free or cheaper services to increase your options while keeping the cost lower than cable.

-Potential Monthly Saving: Three to five times less if you order in or go out for lunch/dinner.
+Potential Monthly Saving: Three to five times less if you cook rather than order in or go out for lunch/dinner.

 If you can learn to cook from scratch and buy your ingredients in bulk (not the fresh items), you can cut your food budget down to a fraction.
 That’s especially true for working individuals who prefer to eat lunch at a restaurant.
-If they switch to home-cooked meals for work, a one-time $10 meal will only cost about $2 or $3.
+If they switch to home-cooked meals for work, a one-time $15 meal will only cost about $2 – $4.